Park So-yi: 2012–2017: Early Life

+Through the advice of her maternal uncle and aunt, Park's mother visited an acting academy for consultation; subsequently enrolling into the facility and being accepted into an audition for an ongoing work.

+2018–present: Career beginnings and rising popularity

-Debuting as a child actress at the age of 6 with OCN television series Mistress (2018), Park steadily gained domestic recognition for her role as Yoo-min in South Korean film, Deliver Us from Evil (2020).
+Park's first television appearance as a child actress was at the age of six with the OCN television series Mistress (2018).
+She steadily gained domestic recognition for her role as Yoo-min in the film, Deliver Us from Evil (2020).
 Her performance in the film earned her a nomination for the Best New Actress award in film at the Baeksang Arts Awards.

-Park attended an audition to play 9-year-old Seung-yi who becomes collateral in the film Pawn (2020).
+Recommended by director Yoon Je-kyoon, Park attended an audition to play 9-year-old Seung-yi who becomes collateral in the film Pawn (2020), having placed first in an audition for another film Yoon was preparing.
 There, she ranked first among 300 auditionees for the role.
+Its director, Kang Dae-gyu, suggested to Park's mother to read Les Miserables to her for better context on her role, finding similarities with Cosette and Seung-yi.

 On April 19, 2021 YG Entertainment revealed Park had joined as their newest addition of actors.
 A source from the label revealed: "We are happy to work with actress Park So-yi, who has solid acting skills and exceptional potential.
 We plan on supporting her to the fullest in order to present her abilities as an actress to her satisfaction."

+Park attained her first major role in television through the JTBC series The Atypical Family (2022), including Jang Ki-yong, Chun Woo-hee, and Claudia Kim.
+She played the role of Jang's middle-school daughter, and exerted seven months of dance training for the character.

+In November 2025, after YG Entertainment announced it would end its actor management division, Park signed an exclusive contract with Hyun Bin's agency, VAST Entertainment.

+Public image

+She was selected as the "Rising Star of the Year" by the Korean news agency, JoyNews24, and the "hottest" child actor of 2020 alongside Kim Joon, Kim Kang-hoon, and Lee Re.